-12. Personalised approach
+11. Personalised approach

-Some pupils who have difficulties in managing their behaviours, may need a more personalised approach (e.g. a Behaviour Action Plan - see appendix B, personalised support systems - see appendix C) to help understand their behaviour and to help them to make the right choices; this will be agreed between the pupil, class teacher, parents and relevant members of the school staff which could include the Special Education Needs Co-ordinator.
+Some pupils who have difficulties in managing their behaviours, may need a more personalised approach (e.g. a Relational Support Plan) to help understand their behaviour and to help them to make the right choices; this will be agreed between the pupil, class teacher, parents and relevant members of the school staff which could include the Special Education Needs Co-ordinator.

-13. Pupil support
+12. Pupil support